 At some point in college, I made the conscious decision to stop hating photos taken of me.
-This was less of a decision of self-worth, and more of one of self-preservation--if I continued to stress out over all the photos that I thought were unflattering, unattractive, undesirable, I'd lose my mind--because it was pretty much all of them!
-Something tells me I'm not the only one with this issue.
+This was less a revelation of self-worth, and more a strategic move of self-preservation.
+If I continued to stress out over all the photos that I thought were unflattering, unattractive, or undesirable, I'd lose my mind--because it was pretty much all of them!
+AM I ALONE HERE?
+Bet not.
 Anyways, I decided to just deal with it and accept photos of me for what they were...and something crazy happened.

 I started believing in myself.

-Believing that my smile is probably beautiful a lot of the time, even if it isn't some of the time.
-Believing that just because my friend's camera found THE most unflattering angle of me EVER doesn't mean that I am a fat lump of lard.
-Believing that I am worth cutting a break.
-And all this believing in myself began turning into something even better--believing in other people.
+Believing that my smile was probably just fine a lot of the time, even if it wasn't some of the time.
+Believing that just because my friend's camera found THE most unflattering angle of me EVER didn't mean that I was a fat lump of lard.
+Believing that I was worth cutting a break.
+All this believing in myself began turning into something even better--believing in other people.
 Which, by the way, is a relieving way to live.

-Around this time, as an experiment, I took my younger sister's senior photos.
-They turned out shockingly spectacular.
-Not shocking because she isn't beautiful--she's absolutely stunning--but shocking because I had pretty much no previous experience in taking portraits.
+Around the same time, as an experiment, I took my younger sister's senior photos.
+They turned out really well.
+Like shockingly well.
+Not shocking because she isn't beautiful--she's absolutely stunning--but shocking because I had close to no previous experience in taking portraits.
 My sister wasn't surprised, though--I remember her telling me, "It's because you know me, and I'm not nervous around you.
 I trust you."

-So, here we are, eleven years later.
-I have spent the last decade honing my crafts, experimenting, failing, succeeding, growing.
+Anyhow, here we are, eleven years later.
+I have spent the last decade honing my craft, experimenting, failing, succeeding, growing.
 Even though I have learned much regarding lighting, posing, and best of all, voice--what I keep coming back to are the truths that spelled out success in my very first shoot.
-It's not going to work unless you and I believe in each other, trust each other, and work out of a real relationship.
-But when we do--and we will--we're unstoppable, and we will end up telling the stories of the truest version of ourselves.
-Anything else is an injustice.
+All the techniques and tricks in the world won't compare to genuine chemistry--when you and I believe in each other, trust each other, and work out of a real relationship.
+But when we do--and we will--we are unstoppable, and we will end up telling the stories of the truest version of ourselves.
+No one can "do" YOU better than you.

-Portrait sessions are $125.
+Portrait session fees are $125.
 The session is 1 hour and can have up to 8 people.
 It is an additional $25 per additional person after 8 people.
 Extra time will be allotted for groups larger than 8.

 There are no travel fees within a 25 mile radius of 75495.
 Please inquire for extended travel.